dark-side/sports-hub/products/sport_news_portal/web_application_features/home_page/user_stories/configuration_of_main_articles_block/README.md

 When I am on the <b>Home</b> configuration page
-Then I see <b>Cancel</b> and <b>Save all changes</b> buttons on the top right corner And I see the <b>Main articles</b> section on the top of the page And I see the <b>Main articles</b> section contains a form with the followingfields:
+Then I see <b>Cancel</b> and <b>Save all changes</b> buttons on the top right corner And I see the <b>Main articles</b> section on the top of the page And I see the <b>Main articles</b> section contains a form with the following fields:
     - <b>Category</b> contains a list of all sports categories, first category from the list is selected by default, is required
     - <b>Conference</b> contains a list of all conferences, nothing is selected by default
     - <b>Team</b> contains a list of all teams, nothing is selected by default